pekrau/CouchDB2/README.md

 If defined, the function `callback(ndocs, nfiles)` is called every 100 documents.

+If `progressbar` is True, display a progress bar.

 **NOTE**: The documents are just added to the database, ignoring any `_rev` items.
 This means that no document with the same identifier